lkoepsel/AVR_C/README.md

 Demo file from avr-gcc on-line User Manual [Simple Project](https://www.nongnu.org/avr-libc/user-manual/group__demo__project.html), edited specific to ATmega328P.
 It is well-worth reviewing as it shows how to use an interrupt.
 The best way to understand it, is to use a scope (Labrador) to view the waveform change.

 ### tenthTimer:
 Uses the simple framework from above to create a interrupt-based timer which provides a 100Hz signal (10ms period) with a 50% duty cycle.
-Could be used for multi-tasking, long counters etc.
+Could be used for multi-tasking, long counters etc. There are other settings which can be used to increase or decrease the frequency.
+See comments.

 ### usart:
 Demo file for testing the serial interface (USB).
 Requires a serial program like minicom or Putty to test.